chen0040/java-zookeeper-coordinator/README.md

 ### Create and run a master node

-Firstly defines a class that inherits from MasterNode:
+Firstly defines a main class MasterApplication that inherits from MasterNode:

 ```java
 public class MasterApplication extends MasterNode {